zzikkzzakk/zzikkzzakk/README.md

-# Lars Haferkamp - Freelancer
+# Lars H. - Freelancer

 I'm a german software developer with over 15 years of experience, specializing in: